Value of Old Jewelry: Metal Marks, Maker, Stones, Era, Weight and Condition

 When a free screener is enough

-Use the free screener when you need help reading marks, identifying broad category, checking whether comparable sales exist, or deciding if a piece needs paid appraisal before sale.
+Use the free screener when you need help reading marks, identifying broad category, checking whether market evidence exist, or deciding if a piece needs paid appraisal before sale.

 When to get a professional appraisal

-Use a professional appraisal for insurance, estate division, donation, divorce records, resale of a significant piece, or jewelry with designer, gemstone, or authenticity questions.
+Use a professional appraisal for insurance, estate division, donation, divorce records, resale of a significant piece, or jewelry with designer, gemstone, or originality questions.
 For report format, see the professional sample report.

 Photo checklist before you upload